 The damage: Expect to pay £80-£130 per head for 3 course including drinks.

-The good: The starters were faultless, really high quality products were used and they were spiced perfectly.
-It’s a shame that the rest lacked the wow factor.
-The service was on point with luxury surroundings, we were also greeted by Peter Joseph at the end of our meal – it’s always a highlight when you meet the chef.
+The good: The starters were faultless, really high quality products were used but the spice was under-powered.
+It’s a shame the meal lacked the wow factor.
+The service was on point with luxury surroundings.
+We were also greeted by Peter Joseph at the end of our meal – it’s always a highlight when you meet the chef.

 The bad: Don’t expect bang for your buck here and inspiring flavours.